tapebrief

 Michael Eng · Goldman Sachs

-No significant comp issues to highlight despite prior year product launches.
-Continuation of strong cycle subject to supply constraints.
-Services broad-based performance with all-time records in advertising, music, payment services, cloud services.
-New ad slots in App Store being added.
-Will continue exploring service expansion opportunities.
+Kevin noted no particular comp issues rising to level requiring specific color in guidance, continuation of strong cycle subject to mentioned constraints.
+Kevin addressed services: broad-based performance with all-time records in advertising, music, payment services, cloud services.
+New App Store search ads providing advertisers more discovery options.
 2.5 billion active devices milestone supports services opportunity.
+Continue exploring ways to add value to users and create Apple opportunities.

 David Locke · UBS